-Men - Evidence exists that men, especially those in older age categories, are more vulnerable to COVID-19
+Men-Evidence exists that men, especially those in older age categories, are more vulnerable to COVID-19 $\,$

 Mitigation: Men who are concerned that they may be at increased risk can bring this up with their line manager in the first instance.
-Line managers should engage with the individual, taking into account their particular circumstances, to ameliorate risk while at the same time ensuring that individuals are not excluded from undertaking research activities or other work that they are able and willing to do.
+Line managers should engage with the individual, taking into account their particular circumstances, to ameliorate risk while at the same time ensuring that individuals are not excluded from undertaking work that they are able and willing to do.

-Women - More women occupy administrative roles that will be continuing to work from home over the longer term.
-This may disproportionately affect women in terms of isolation/mental health and in relation to remote working in unsuitable work spaces.

-Mitigation: Managers will be open to discussing concerns of women in relation to social distancing and returning, or not, to University buildings.
-The Institute will undertake a separate EqIA addressing remote working.
+Women - More women occupy Professional Services roles that will be continuing to work from home over the longer term.
+This may disproportionately affect women in terms of isolation/mental health and in relation to home work in unsuitable work spaces.
+Managers should be open to discussing concerns of women in relation to social distancing and returning, or not, to University buildings.
+The School will undertake a separate EqIA addressing remote working if required Staff working remote from their office in a place that is not their home for a protracted period of time are "Remote Working" (example: staff who are on field assignments overseas)

-Carers - Many individuals have taken on increased caring responsibilities during the COVID-19 period e.g. childcare, home schooling, elderly care.
-There is evidence to show that during the COVID-19 pandemic, women in particular have taken on higher levels of caring responsibilities, e.g. childcare, home schooling, elderly care.
+Carers - Many individuals have taken on increased caring responsibilities during the COVID19 period e.g. childcare, home schooling, elderly care, caring for vulnerable family members even if remotely.

+There is evidence to show that during the Covid-19 pandemic, women in particular have taken on higher levels of caring responsibilities, e.g. childcare, home schooling, elderly care.
 Mitigation: Line managers are required to take caring responsibilities into account when creating staff work plans.
-Fellows who have had caring responsibilities over the summer will have that situation acknowledged when their research productivity is assessed.